Creature Feature Segment.

 The first sequence is two goobers in floppy space suits finding a containment unit out on the surface of Titan and messing about with it.
 The result is one guy dies and the other apparently gets used as a host for the alien in the tube.
-The alien-host dude heads back to earth in his ship, but manages in an exertion of his remaining willpower, to crash into a space station, thus presenting the the alien being getting to earth.
+The alien-host dude heads back to earth in his ship, but manages in an exertion of his remaining willpower, to crash into a space station, thus preventing the the alien being getting to earth.

 The next scene is a team being briefed on their mission for NTI, to reclaim an artefact of alien origin from Titan - the one the two previous guys just stumbled upon.

 The crew set off, crash land on Titan and try to find their alien artefact and repair the ship.
 The head corporate guy is an arsehole and puts the companies interest above the safety of the crew.
 They find a Richter Dynamics ship and up pops Klaus Kinski, who is creepy as ever.
 People disappear and reappear under the control of the Alien, luring other crew members to their death.

 The alien exerts mind control over the humans via parasitic brain slugs, using the host's knowledge and technology to spread itself to other worlds.
 Conversely, the main alien itself presents as animalistic and only interested in eating people.
 There is one pretty intense scenes where the alien bites the head off an unlucky crew member.